commissure

 Privacy Policy

-Last updated: June 30, 2026
+Last updated: July 31, 2026

 commissure is built local-first on purpose: your personal data stays on your device.
 This explains the little that does leave it, and why.

-What stays on your device — and what leaves
+What stays on your device, and what leaves

 The corpus commissure builds from your messages, email, browser history, notes, files, and other sources lives on your own device.
 We never upload it wholesale, and we cannot see it.